Nate Longshore: Post-college career

 Nate Longshore went undrafted in the 2009 NFL draft.
 In April 2009, Longshore was invited to try out for the Cincinnati Bengals, but he decided to go to the Miami Dolphins instead; he was given a three-day rookie mini-camp.
 After the mini-camp, Longshore was not offered a contract.

-In 2010, he took a position as an assistant football coach at Santa Margarita Catholic High School.
+In 2010, he took a position as an assistant football coach at Santa Margarita Catholic High School..
+From 2020–24, he served on the coaching staff of UNLV as offensive analyst (2020) and tight ends coach (2021–24).

 Professional career

-San Jose SaberCats

 Longshore signed with the San Jose SaberCats, of the Arena Football League, in February 2011 but did not make the team's final roster.

 Personal life

 Longshore is a member of the Church of Jesus Christ of Latter-day Saints.
 His father Todd Longshore died on April 24, 2006, of a blood clot.
 Older brother Nick Longshore died November 20, 2013, from an ATV accident in Idaho Falls.
 He was a former offensive lineman for Brigham Young University, graduated in April 2007.
 His younger brother Ben Longshore was a senior quarterback at his alma mater, Canyon High School of Santa Clarita, California, and walked on to Utah State as a freshman in 2007.